cpp-lln-lab/datalad_crash_course/README.md

 datalad push --to a_new_hope
 ```

-We are not going to do that now otherwise we are going to be at this until the
+We are not going to do that now, otherwise we are going to be at this until the
 cows come home. 🐮 ➡️ 🏠

 <hr>